 - Sautee onions in butter until light brown

-- Lightly toss potatoes, with onion, cheese, soy sauce, and seasonings until combined
+- Lightly toss potatoes, with onion, cheese, and seasonings until combined

 - Place the flour on a clean work surface